 It’s anticlimactic after the race is done.
 It seems like a party should take place right there on the racetrack itself.
 But everyone starts to file out and walk towards their cars or the single shuttle bus making its way back and forth to the parking lot.
 Like any sporting event in the United States, it takes a long time to leave.
 Many are headed to a party on the lake itself at one of the well-known riding clubs.
 Others are off to different bars in Ibarra.
 And some are just headed home, probably to sleep off the drinks they’ve enjoyed all afternoon.

-Tips for Enjoying Yourself at the Cacería del Zorro
+Tips for Enjoying the Cacería del Zorro

 - Bring your own water.